talon-one/talon_go/docs/AddLoyaltyPointsEffectProps.md

 `func (o *AddLoyaltyPointsEffectProps) HasBundleName() bool`

 HasBundleName returns a boolean if a field has been set.

+### GetAwaitsActivation

+`func (o *AddLoyaltyPointsEffectProps) GetAwaitsActivation() bool`

+GetAwaitsActivation returns the AwaitsActivation field if non-nil, zero value otherwise.

+### GetAwaitsActivationOk

+`func (o *AddLoyaltyPointsEffectProps) GetAwaitsActivationOk() (*bool, bool)`

+GetAwaitsActivationOk returns a tuple with the AwaitsActivation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAwaitsActivation

+`func (o *AddLoyaltyPointsEffectProps) SetAwaitsActivation(v bool)`

+SetAwaitsActivation sets AwaitsActivation field to given value.

+### HasAwaitsActivation

+`func (o *AddLoyaltyPointsEffectProps) HasAwaitsActivation() bool`

+HasAwaitsActivation returns a boolean if a field has been set.

+### GetValidityDuration

+`func (o *AddLoyaltyPointsEffectProps) GetValidityDuration() string`

+GetValidityDuration returns the ValidityDuration field if non-nil, zero value otherwise.

+### GetValidityDurationOk

+`func (o *AddLoyaltyPointsEffectProps) GetValidityDurationOk() (*string, bool)`

+GetValidityDurationOk returns a tuple with the ValidityDuration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetValidityDuration

+`func (o *AddLoyaltyPointsEffectProps) SetValidityDuration(v string)`

+SetValidityDuration sets ValidityDuration field to given value.

+### HasValidityDuration

+`func (o *AddLoyaltyPointsEffectProps) HasValidityDuration() bool`

+HasValidityDuration returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)